slachiewicz/docker-overpass-api/README.md

-This is a containers overpass API.
+This is a containerized overpass API!

 All you need to do is put the desired osm.bz2 in srv/overpass-api/import and then run: